hanhy06/embellish_chat/docs/README.md

 * Minecraft: 1.21.10
 * World: Single Play / Superflat

-**These results illustrate general performance trends rather than a strict scientific benchmark, as the testing environment does not fully replicate all possible server configurations.**
+**These results demonstrate general performance characteristics rather than a strict scientific benchmark, as the testing environment does not fully replicate real server conditions.**

-The graph below shows the TPS (Ticks Per Second) latency measurements for this mod.
+The graph below shows TPS (Ticks Per Second) latency measurements for this mod.

-Each test message was configured to include 230 or 50 characters per tick, and the system was stressed by sending up to 400 × 20 chat messages per second.
-Although the average latency increases as the message rate rises, most servers handle around 200 × 20 messages per second (≈4,000 messages) or fewer, making TPS impact negligible under typical gameplay conditions.
+Each test message contained either 230 or 50 characters, and the system was stressed by sending up to **400 × 20 chat messages per second**.

+Compared to **v2.2.0**, the chat processing pipeline in **v2.3.0** has been heavily optimized.
+Even under extreme stress conditions, the tick latency remains below **~25ms**,
+whereas **v2.2.0** could spike up to **47ms**.

+In real-world servers, typical chat throughput is far lower,
+so TPS impact is effectively negligible.

 * ```execute as @a run embellish-chat test stress n "@hanhy ~~[Test]<RAINBOW>__ 100% working!__||50||~~"```
 * ```execute as @a run embellish-chat test stress n "@everyone @here **Check out this new [update]<green> __news__** right [here](https://github.com/hanhy06/embellish-chat)! _First come, first served — join now for an exclusive ||special|| gift!_ ~~If you come late, there won't be any left~~"```